 This bird can be found throughout Central and South America, and it inhabits a great variety of ecosystems, from dry forests to rainforests of various elevations.
 It mainly feeds on small mammals like rats and bats that it traps thanks to its great sense of smell.
 It also hunts insects that fly at night, like beetles and large grasshoppers.

 Lyre-tailed nightjar (Uropsalis lyra)

 By: Juan Carlos Narváez

-Some nocturnal birds are distinguished by their special ability to camouflage themselves during the day, so pass by unnoticed by their predators.
+Some nocturnal birds are distinguished by their special ability to camouflage themselves during the day, or to move unnoticed by predators.
 This is the case for the lyre-tailed nightjar.
 Its feathers allow it to be confused with the rocks where it generally nests or rests.
 It is a fairly rare species that dwells in the cliffs and caves of the Andean cloud forest.
 It is found all the way from the south of Venezuela up to the north-east of Argentina.
 The name ‘lyre-tailed’ is due to the fact that males exhibit a pair of very long of feathers in their tail that can reach double the length of their body, and these are used to be carry out courtship dances to attract a partner.

 Females, however, do not have a long tail.
 Nightjars are nocturnal and during the day they perch on branches coming off cliffs nears rivers or open zones.
 One very particular characteristic of these birds is that they hunt in the dark of night, feeding principally on moths and other flying insects.
-To be able to trap them, the birds have a special adaptation: modified feathers that look like moustaches fall close to their beak and are sensitive to movement, warning the birds when an insect is coming close, while they fly over the tree tops.
+To be able to trap them, the birds have a special adaptation: modified feathers that look like mustaches fall close to their beak and are sensitive to movement, warning the birds when an insect is coming close, while they fly over the tree tops.